 “Veterans share their individual stories, and every story is very different.” said Taurel, whose television credits include appearances on “Nurse Jackie,” “Mr. Robot, “The Affair,” and “Blue Bloods,” among others.
 “What’s been really amazing and beautiful about this play is that … it brings out brand new stories that no one has ever heard about.”

-Taurel plans to continue his veteran outreach efforts with Landing Home, a web series set to debut in the coming months.
+Taurel plans to continue his veteran outreach efforts with Landing Home, a web series.
 Co-produced with Thomas Edison State University in New Jersey, the series includes 17 veterans in its staff and crew.